wombleton/gitlaw-nz/acts/L/Local Government Act 1974.md

     provided that no road may be closed for any purpose specified in paragraph (e) if that closure would, in the opinion of the council, be likely to impede traffic unreasonably.

-    Schedule 10 clause 11: replaced, on 14 August 1986, by [section 14(1)][2086] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).
+    Schedule 10 clause 11: replaced, on 14 August 1986, by [section 14(1)][2085] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).

-##### 11A

-*   The council shall give public notice of its intention to consider closing any road or part of a road under [clause 11(e)][2087]; and shall give public notice of any decision to close any road or part of a road under that provision.
+*   11A The council shall give public notice of its intention to consider closing any road or part of a road under clause 11(e); and shall give public notice of any decision to close any road or part of a road under that provision.

-    Schedule 10 clause 11A: inserted, on 14 August 1986, by [section 14(1)][2086] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).
+    Schedule 10 clause 11A: inserted, on 14 August 1986, by [section 14(1)][2085] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).

-##### 11B

-*   Where any road or part of a road is closed under [clause 11(e)][2087], the council or, with the consent of the council, the promoter of any activity for the purpose of which the road has been closed may impose charges for the entry of persons and vehicles to the area of closed road, any structure erected on the road, or any structure or area under the control of the council or the promoter on adjoining land.
+*   11B Where any road or part of a road is closed under clause 11(e), the council or, with the consent of the council, the promoter of any activity for the purpose of which the road has been closed may impose charges for the entry of persons and vehicles to the area of closed road, any structure erected on the road, or any structure or area under the control of the council or the promoter on adjoining land.

-    Schedule 10 clause 11B: inserted, on 14 August 1986, by [section 14(1)][2086] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).
+    Schedule 10 clause 11B: inserted, on 14 August 1986, by [section 14(1)][2085] of the Local Government Amendment Act (No 3) 1986 (1986 No 50).

-##### 11C

-*   Where any road or part of a road is closed under [clause 11(e)][2087], the road or part of a road shall be deemed for the purposes of---
+*   11C Where any road or part of a road is closed under clause 11(e), the road or part of a road shall be deemed for the purposes of---

     *   (a) \[Repealed\]

-    *   (b) the [Traffic Regulations 1976][2088]:
+    *   (b) the [Traffic Regulations 1976][2086]:

     *   (c) the Transport (Drivers Licensing) Regulations 1985: